lechaps/cluboeno/README.md

 ```
 Now enter [`localhost:1313`](http://localhost:1313) in the address bar of your browser.

+### CI
+I use www.forestry.io to continous integration with my host.

 ## Hugo Theme : NederburgByLechaps
 I use a personnal theme, this was ported from Hugo Nederburg (https://github.com/appernetic/hugo-nederburg-theme)
 Features add/modified :